Susan Greene has been a professional copywriter for over twenty years. Consistent client praise. Steady referrals. A portfolio that speaks for itself.

 The breakthrough isn't convincing yourself you're amazing.
 It's understanding that the doubt itself is evidence of sophisticated thinking.

-Instead of: "I feel like a fraud—something's wrong with me"
+Instead of: "I feel like a fraud—something's wrong with me" Ask: "What complexity am I recognizing that beginners can't see?"

 That question transforms the experience.
 You're not fraudulent—you're highly attuned to nuance, risk, and quality standards.
 That's not a bug.
 That's exactly what clients pay experts for.